openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 `invalid_request`:

-- The Authorization Server does not expect a PIN in the Pre-Authorized Code Flow but the client provides a PIN.
+- The Authorization Server does not expect a PIN in the Pre-Authorized Code Flow but the Client provides a PIN.
-- The Authorization Server expects a PIN in the Pre-Authorized Code Flow but the client does not provide a PIN.
+- The Authorization Server expects a PIN in the Pre-Authorized Code Flow but the Client does not provide a PIN.

 `invalid_grant`:

-- The Authorization Server expects a PIN in the Pre-Authorized Code Flow but the client provides the wrong PIN.
+- The Authorization Server expects a PIN in the Pre-Authorized Code Flow but the Client provides the wrong PIN.
 - The End-User provides the wrong Pre-Authorized Code or the Pre-Authorized Code has expired.

 `invalid_client`:

-- The client tried to send a Token Request with a Pre-Authorized Code without Client ID but the Authorization Server does not support anonymous access.
+- The Client tried to send a Token Request with a Pre-Authorized Code without Client ID but the Authorization Server does not support anonymous access.

 Below is a non-normative example Token Error Response: